 Figure 4-2 depicts the safety zones for the Airport.
 The safety zones were developed based on guidance provided in the Handbook, which includes dimensions for "generic" safety zones.
-These generic safety zones are geometric shapes representing areas of progressive degree of risk for aircraft accident based on statistical analysis of accident locations.
+These generic safety zones are geometric shapes representing areas of progressive degree of risk for an aircraft accident based on statistical analysis of accident locations.
 Typically, the closer to the runway end, the higher the risk for an accident.

-Safety zones for the Airport were developed by selecting the appropriate set of generic safety zones from the examples provided in the Handbook and then overlaying them on the runways.
+Safety zones for Lompoc Airport were developed by selecting the appropriate set of generic safety zones from the examples provided in the Handbook and then overlaying them on the runways.
 Where necessary, adjustments were made to the safety zones to reflect the unique operating conditions at the Airport.
-The flight tracks used to model the noise contours shown on Figure 8-1 were recreated to show the general aircraft operating patterns at the Airport.
-The safety zones were adjusted to reflect operational patterns at the Airport as represented by the aircraft flight tracks, operational data, as well as consideration for the fact that 90 percent of operations are arrivals to and departures from Runway 26.
+Generalized traffic patterns taken from the Master Plan were used for the purpose of adjusting the safety zones at the Airport, as well consideration for the fact that the majority of operations at the Airport are arrivals to and departures from Runway 25.
+Proposed safety zones included in the Master Plan were also considered in delineating the proposed safety zones shown on Figure 4-2.

-The safety zones for Runway 8/26 were based on Example 1: Short General Aviation Runway, included in the Handbook.
-Example 1 assumes a runway length of less than 4,000 feet, approach visibility minimums greater than or equal to a mile or a visual approach only, and RPZs of 250 feet by 450 feet by 1,000 feet.
+The safety zones for Runway 7-25 were based on Example 4: General Aviation Runway with Single-Sided Traffic Pattern, included in the Handbook.
+Example 4 reflects runways with traffic generally or entirely restricted to one side.
+Aircraft operations at Lompoc Airport are almost entirely restricted to the north side of the Airport, with all departures restricted to the north and one circling approach to Runway 25 operating downwind south of the runway.
+Example 4 also assumes a runway length of between 4,000 and 5,000 feet, approach visibility minimums greater than or equal to 3/4 a mile but less than a mile, and RPZs of 1,000 feet by 1,510 feet by 1,700 feet.
+Both instrument approaches in use at the Airport have approach visibility minimums of one mile and the RPZ for Runway 25 is consistent with the dimensions included in Example 4.
 Adjustments made to the safety zones are discussed in greater detail in Appendix A.